geudde/attic-chest/pages/13.reference/01.porden/docs.md

-book i.
-THE CASTLE.
-27

 The hyacinth, the violet's purple dye,

 Aud myosotis blue, with golden eye,

-Which oft the German youth, in graceful knot, 550
+Which oft the German youth, in graceful knot,

 Bears to his love, and sighs ' Forget me not.'*